1 Introduction and Infrastructure

 Historical records document one major earthquake approximately every 70 years.
 For Tokyo the next big one is about to come soon.
 The social implications will be further thematized in chapter 2.

 Geographically Tokyo is in a wild location: Constant strong winds, typhoons, heavy rain and of course the earthquakes.

 This underground facility ist built to prevent six rivers in the north of Tokyo from high water.
 Here the land had sunken below sea level due to excessive extraction of ground water in the 1960s and 1970s.

 1.3 Food supply

 Food is relatively expensive in Japan.
-Averagely people spent 25 % their wages on food.
+In Japan people averagely spent 25 % their wages on food.
 Two kilograms of rice cost about 1000 Yen (in a supermarket).
 The rice agriculture is highly subsidized and imports sanctioned.
 Japan’s production capacity of rice only covers half of it's own needs.
 Most of the imported food comes from China.